lysanderMby/Subliminal-Learning-In-Context/README.md

 ### 6. Dislike vs Like Comparison

-Use the `dislike_owls/` folder to test whether the model transmits attitude or just token frequency:
+Use the `dislike_owls/` folder to test whether the model transmits negative attitudes:

 ```bash
 cd dislike_owls